pyeventsourcing/esdbclient/README.md

     esdb://username:password@localhost:2113

-The client must be configured to create a "secure" connection to a "secure" server, and an "insecure" connection to an "insecure" server.
+The client must be configured to create a "secure" connection to a "secure" server, or alternatively an "insecure" connection to an "insecure" server.
 By default, the client will attempt to create a "secure" connection.
 And so, when using an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection.

-The following connection string specifies that the client should attempt to creae an "insecure" connection to port 2114 on "localhost".
+The following connection string specifies that the client should attempt to create an "insecure" connection to port 2114 on "localhost".
-When connecting to an "insecure" server, the client will ignore any username and password information included in the connection string.
+When connecting to an "insecure" server, the client will ignore any username and password information included in the connection string, so that usernames and passwords are not sent over an "insecure" connection.

     esdb://localhost:2114?Tls=false

+Please note, the "insecure" connection string uses a query string with the field-value `Tls=false`.
+The value of this field is by default `true`.
 Unless the connection string URI includes the field-value `Tls=false` in the query string, the `root_certificates` constructor argument is also required.

 When connecting to a "secure" server, the `root_certificates` argument is expected to be a Python `str` containing PEM encoded SSL/TLS root certificates, and it is used for